s-damian/php-8-4-new-features/README.md

 ## What's new in PHP 8.4?

+The stable version of PHP 8.4 was officially released on November 21, 2024.
+Several interesting novelties are to be seen.

-Here are some examples of what's new in PHP 8.4 🐘
+Here are some examples of what's new in PHP 8.4:

 | Title | Link |
 |:---:|:---:|